hapax/hapax.github.io/assets/simple-physics.md

 applies.
 You should also take buoyancy forces into account!

-(b) Keeping with our theme of whimsical rulers, explain how you can use Stokes' law to determine the size of iron spheres dropped in water.
+(b) Keeping with our theme of whimsical rulers, explain how you can use Stokes' law to determine the size of small iron spheres dropped in water.

 ---